ArchLars/archtutorial/README.md

 - systemd-automount for GPT partitions
 - KDE Plasma on Wayland
 - NVME SSD
+- `linux-zen` default kernel which is a kernel optimized for desktop use, `linux-lts` for a fallback and debug kernel
 - zsh default shell
 - systemd-boot
 - zswap
 - EXT4 for `/` and `/home`
 - AMD CPU + NVIDIA GPU (4070 RTX, check your own card for which driver to use.
-For me it's `nvidia-open`)
+For me it's `nvidia-open-dkms`)
 - Plymouth which is for loading screen, it's optional but I prefer it personally.

 modeset is set by default, and according to the wiki setting fbdev manually is now unnecessary so I will not set those.
 PLEASE check the wiki before install for anything.
-POST-INSTALL GUIDE IS WIP, FOLLOW BY OWN VOLITION.
+POST-INSTALL GUIDE IS SUPER OPINIONATED, FOLLOW BY OWN VOLITION.

 *Protip:* This tutorial uses Norwegian keymaps and locale/timezone settings.
 Simply replace those with your own (e.g. keymap, `LANG`, `TZ`).
+If you use an English lang keyboard you can ignore all of it, but it's worth knowing if you are new and use a different keyboard like say `de-latin1` for German keyboards.

 **NOTE:** **This tutorial assumes you have a NVME SSD,** which are named `/dev/nvme0n1`.
 If you don't have that, it's something else.
 If you don't know, check with `lsblk -l` to see your scheme.
 It could be `sda` or something else.
 If it is something else replace all instances of `nvme0n1` and remove the `p` from  `${d}p1` in the formatting.

-*Sidenote:* Unless you like the name, replace my hostname (basically the name of your rig) of `bigboy` with yours, same as my user name `lars` if your name ain't Lars.
+*Sidenote:* Unless you like the name, replace my hostname (basically the name of your rig) of `BigBlue` with yours, same as my user name `lars` if your name ain't Lars.
 Though if it is, cool.
 Hi!
+I thought about doing placeholders but I feel those are more distracting usually, I prefer to see how something would actually work in a guide, maybe you do as well?

 ## Prerequisites